 Photography is not easy, and the field feels like an overwhelming and intimidating one to enter.
 We understand because, we’ve been there.
 It is not always feasible to outsource product photography, and clicking pictures by yourself can seem like a mammoth task.
 While we are far from experts in the field of product photography, in this article, we try to give you our best hacks and tips to create a consistent feed that builds your art brand.

-Bringing to you Innovative original content, finest resin tables and an extensive online store based in Pune, India!
+Innovative original content, finest resin tables and an extensive online store based in Pune, India!

 Put a little bit of thought into your backgrounds.
 Figure out if you want it to contrast with your product, or compliment it.
 At Bohri Ali, we love using imperfect, everyday backgrounds and let their monotony bring out the beauty of the product we create.
 We love how this looks!
 However, several aesthetic resin artists also use plain white backgrounds, coloured paper or everyday fabrics which work with their brand image to create some brilliant photographs.